 The EAFWH offers physicians the opportunity to become Fellow in Wound Healing according to the UEMS approved European Training Requirements.
 This makes the EAFWH unique in Europe, and if wound healing in Europe in the future becomes an official medical specialisation by EU law the EAFWH fulfils all requirements to offer this specialisation to the medical community.

 Driven by the EU and the European Union of Medical Specialists (UEMS), certification and recertification of medical specialists across Europe is increasingly gaining momentum.
 The formal creation in 2016 by the UEMS of the Thematic Federation on Wound Healing marked the first step towards more recognition of wound healing; a process which has gained further momentum by the subsequent creation and approval on the 20 October 2018 by the UEMS of the Multidisciplinary Joint Committee Wound Healing (MJC-WH).
+Visit the website of the MJC-WH here.

 The decision about how many CME to provide for each element of the training programme is taken by EACCME independently from the curriculum approved by the UEMS MJC-WH.
 Any discrepancy between the curriculum and the EACCME approval will be adjusted in a future update of the curriculum.